Skip to main content

 My 4-step process to choose:

-- List your content mix.
-If 70%+ is talking head, podcast, or Just Chatting, the platform stays defensible.
+1. List your content mix.
+If most of it is talking head, podcast, or Just Chatting, the platform stays defensible.

-- If 70%+ is pure gaming action, look at gaming-specialized alternatives (accelerated CapCut workflow or Eklipse) first.
+2. If most of it is pure gaming action, look at gaming-specialized alternatives (accelerated CapCut process or Eklipse) first.
 The pro streamer solution page covers the options for streamers looking to scale.

-- Measure real views on TikTok and Shorts over 4 weeks.
+4. Measure real views on TikTok and Shorts over 4 weeks.
 Compare with your manual edits.
-If the AI doesn't save you both time and views, switch.
+If the AI does not save you both time and views, switch.

-To compare the gaming-specialized workflow side directly, the /pricing page details the options.
+To compare the gaming-specialized side directly, the pricing page details the options.

 FAQ